-General Services that our plan pays for What you must pay sician/provider services, including doctor's office s (continued) Telehealth services for members with a substance use disorder or co-occurring mental health disorder Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: o you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment This benefit is continued on the next page
+Gener al Services that our plan pays for What you must pay hysician/provider services, including doctor's office isits (continued) hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. • telehealth services to diagnose, evaluate, or treat symptoms of a stroke • telehealth services for members with a substance use disorder or co-occurring mental health disorder • telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: you have an in-person visit within 6 months prior to your first telehealth visit you have an in-person visit every 12 months while receiving these telehealth services exceptions can be made to the above for certain circumstances • telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: you're not a new patient and This benefit is continued on the next page

-Gei neral Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before surgery Non-routine dental care.
+Gei neral Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient second opinion before surgery by another network provider Non-routine dental care.
 Covered services are limited to: surgery of the jaw or related structures, setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
-Podiatry services \$0 The plan will pay for the following services: Diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) Routine foot care for members with conditions affecting the legs, such as diabetes Č Prostate cancer screening exams \$0 For men age 50 and older, the plan will pay for the following services once every 12 months: A digital rectal exam A prostate specific antigen (PSA) test
+Podiatry services \$0 The plan will pay for the following services: diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) routine foot care for members with conditions affecting the legs, such as diabetes Č Prostate cancer screening exams \$0 For men age 50 and older, the plan will pay for the following services once every 12 months: a digital rectal exam a prostate specific antigen (PSA) test